bvbohnen/X3_Customizer/Documentation.md

       Adjust missile speeds.

+      * use_diminishing_returns:
-      If use_diminishing_returns == True, this will attempt to adjust missiles with a speed near target_speed_to_adjust by the scaling_factor, while missiles with a speed near speed_to_keep_static will be kept largely unchanged.
+        - If True, this will attempt to adjust missiles with a speed near target_speed_to_adjust by the scaling_factor, while missiles with a speed near speed_to_keep_static will be kept largely unchanged.
-       Otherwise, scaling_factor is applied to all missiles. target_speed_to_adjust, speed_to_keep_static:
+        Otherwise, scaling_factor is applied to all missiles.
+      * target_speed_to_adjust, speed_to_keep_static:
-          Equation tuning values, in m/s.
+        - Equation tuning values, in m/s.
-      print_changes:
+      * print_changes:
-          If True, speed adjustments are printed to the summary file.
+        - If True, speed adjustments are printed to the summary file.

  * Adjust_Particle_Count